danilop/yas3fs/README.md

       --multipart-num=N    max number of parallel multipart uploads per file (0 to disable multipart upload, default is 4)
-      --id=ID              a unique ID identifying this node in a cluster (hostname, queue name or UUID Version 1 as per RFC 4122 are used if not provided)
-      --log=FILE           the filename to use for logs --mkdir              create mountpoint if not found (create intermediate directories as required)
+      --id=ID              a unique ID identifying this node in a cluster --log=FILE           the filename to use for logs --mkdir              create mountpoint if not found (create intermediate directories as required)